You’ve heard many experienced players talking about it, but what IS a guitar setup exactly? And is it worth the cost? Let’s find out!

 If you are new to guitar or have never attempted to adjust your instrument before, then it could be easy to accidentally make your guitar play even worse.
 You may even cause extensive damage, resulting in a much larger bill!

-TLDR: Until you can absorb a lot of knowledge and really understand what you’re doing, pay a professional to do your guitar setups.
+TLDR: Until you can absorb a lot of knowledge and really understand exactly what you’re doing, pay someone with experience to perform a professional guitar setup.